jfklingler/engineering-blog/_posts/2015-12-17-algebraic-data-types.md

 ```

 We've defined `Fizz`, `Buzz`, `FizzBuzz`, and `JustInt`.
 It might not be clear yet why we've defined constructor arguments for `Fizz`, `Buzz`
-, and `FizzBuzz`, but it gives us some opportunites that we'll talk about in a minute.
+, and `FizzBuzz`, but it gives us some opportunities that we'll talk about in a minute.

 So all we need now is a way to create our values given any integer.
 The `FizzBuzzADT` companion object is the perfect place for this.